 Select lean cuts when you buy meat.
-The terms "round" and "loin" indicate lower fat.
+The terms "round" and "loin" mean lower fat.

 Trim off fat from meat before cooking.

-If you need help with your diet, talk with you provider about seeing a
+If you need help with your diet, talk with you healthcare provider about seeing a

 Other tips for reducing cholesterol